Pregnancy is a whirlwind of hormones, aches and pains, excitement but also fear.

 I had read online and in various books that raw food, mainly sushi, was a no-no for pregnant women.
 So imagine my surprise when I asked my doctor about it and she said that most sushi was completely okay!
 That went for things like salads and fruits, too, as well as deli meats.
 In the West, raw food can contain bacteria and parasites, which can seriously harm the baby, but at least at my clinic that wasn’t that much of a concern.

 There wasn’t really anything my doctor said I couldn’t eat, although she did say to watch my sugar and caffeine intake, not to drink alcohol, be careful about eating tuna (which is found to be high in mercury) and to stay away from rare or medium-rare meat.

 I was still cautious, though, and didn’t eat too much salad or deli meat during my pregnancy, and only had sashimi and sushi after the first trimester.
 If you feel like eating or drinking something that’s traditionally on the “Do Not Consume” list during pregnancy will cause you to worry afterward, just don’t do it.

 6. …But Eat in Moderation

-9. Epidural?
+9. Epidural in Japan?
 Better Also Book That, and It’ll Cost You